 Who will design the courthouse?

-The AOC’s request for qualifications for this project went out in August 2010.
-The AOC and the Court interviewed a short list of candidate firms.
+The Judicial Council’s request for qualifications for this project went out in August 2010.
+The Judicial Council and the Court interviewed a short list of candidate firms.
 In January 2011, the architecture firm of Williams+Paddon Architects was selected for this project.
 The Roseville-based firm brings expertise on civic and community buildings, education facilities, and other building types.
 Architectural design cannot begin until site selection and acquisition are complete.